oluwaseyi-25/positioning-in-css/Positioning in CSS - Draft.md

 ```

 <img src="Illustrations/Pasted image 20240304115319 1.png"/>
 This shows that box 1 is positioned relative to the browser window.
 I have pinned it to the top left corner.
-This property is applied to headers of webpages.
+This property is applied to headers of Web pages.

 # Conclusion

 With these examples you should have a good understanding of the process of positioning elements in CSS.
 I implore you to experiment as much as possible, move things around as you see fit or better yet, work on a small project to demonstrate what you've learnt.